Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “Are we going down in history...?”

-“All clear, the catcher is on stand-by!”
+“All clear, the hopper is on stand-by!”

-“No foil abnormalities.”
+“No airfoil abnormalities.”

 “Bulge Dome!
-Can you see it?”
+Do you have eyes on it?”

+“Negative, the bake is too thick.”
 Unlike the lively voices of the rear, port and starboard workers, the voice from the worker in the aft port observation dome was subdued.
+“We’ll continue pointing the 150mm scope at the line, but we don't have visuals beyond the 5000 mark.
+As soon as we sight it, we'll report back immediately.”

 “All right, got i–”

-“It’s finally visible, the bake’s cleared out!
-Set the range to 7800 and turn to channel 3,” the worker said hurriedly, and almost as an afterthought added, “Woah, ugly!”
+Not even a second later, another report from the Bulge Dome interrupted Magiri.
+“Wait, we've got something!
+The bake's cleared, it’s finally visible!
+Set range to 7800 and turn to channel 3,” the worker said hurriedly, and almost as an afterthought added, “Woah, it's ugly!”

 “Ew, gross” “Fugly.”
 “That's an interesting shape.”
 “What is that...”